Build Your Own Telescope For The Ultimate Experience

 screw draws the telescope tightly into the v-blocks.

 By testing balance with the star diagonal and eyepiece in place, I can find

 the perfect balance point and then tighten the hose clamp in place.
 In this

 way, unscrewing a single wing nut lets me remove this telescope and mount a

-different one, it also with a hose clamp at its balance point.
-Tighten the
+different one, each having a hose clamp at its respective balance point.

-wing nut, and I'm instantly ready to go with a different telescope.
+Tighten the wing nut, and I'm instantly ready to go with a different

 Here's a drawing of the modified hose clamp.
 It simply has a hole drilled